 "It's ironic that in his appalling abuse of young men, Smyth's behaviour may also have solidified his party's hold on the theology of the Church of England for a decade or more."

-Personally although my father in his early days had been a Iwerne leader I'm glad to say he didn't encourage me to spend any time there, and although I knew quite a few "Iwerne men" at university and many of the names in the Makin report are familiar to me I am too old to have fallen prey to John Smyth's clutches.
+Personally although my father in his early days had been a Iwerne leader I'm glad to say he didn't encourage me to spend any time there, and although I was friends with a number of "Iwerne men" at university and many of the names in the Makin report are familiar to me I am too old to have fallen prey to John Smyth's clutches.

 Finally I have to conclude that I believe that Justin Welby has been utterly unjustly attacked both for his part in the affair beyond what he has already admitted and apologised for.
 In my opinion he has grown into what must be the most difficult position in the Church of England.
-One has only to consider the breadth of his remit and narrowness of his power - looked to as the first among equals among archbishops of the global Anglican but independent churches and also among bishops within this country.
+One has only to consider the breadth of his remit and the narrowness of his power - looked to as the first among equals among archbishops of the global Anglican but independent churches and also among bishops within this country.
 At the same time he has to maintain, as far as he can, his own spiritual life.
 All this at the time when the body of the church in England has been radically and painfully divided.
 As Archbishop Justin Welby brought his deep experience of reconciliation mediation to bear with great patience to preserve the unity which should be the hallmark of the Church.
+I am deeply sad about his departure and the circumstances surrounding it.
 I hope that whoever succeeds him will carry on that mission.

 If you have any doubt of the scope of his job, I recommend that you watch him being interviewed by Alastair Campbell and Rory Stewart on their podcast, The Rest is Politics, in the episode "Why Church Attendance is now Increasing" (search on YouTube "rory stewart alastair campbell justin welby"}.
 It might also give you an idea why we have actually been blessed to have him as archbishop.

 The strange biblical account of the scapegoat ends with the words, "and the goat shall be set free in the wilderness."
-Even though I would not have wished his time as archbishop to have ended in such unmerited blame, I wish Justin Welby enjoyment of his freedom from the intolerable burdens of his office.
+Even though I would not have wished his time as archbishop to have ended in such unmerited blame and I am very sad at his departure I wish Justin Welby enjoyment of his freedom from the intolerable burdens of his office.